October Moon

-October Moon is a 2005 independent horror film directed by Jason Paul Collum and starring Judith O'Dea, Brinke Stevens, Sean Michael Lambrecht, Jeff Dylan Graham, Tina Ona Paukstelis, Darcey Vanderhoef, and Jerod Howard.
-The plot concerns a male homosexual relationship that turns sour.
+October Moon is a 2005 independent horror film directed by Jason Paul Collum and starring Judith O'Dea, Brinke Stevens, Sean Michael Lambrecht, Jeff Dylan Graham, Tina Ona Paukstelis, Darcey Vanderhoef and Jerod Howard.

+Plot

+October is an LGBTQ+ horror film.
+The plot concerns a male homosexual relationship.
+The story for the film is based around how a straight man becomes obsessed with his gay boss.
+He finds himself isolated from his fiancée and his family as his obsession grows, eventually leading him into a violent rage.

+Production

 After a limited theatrical run beginning September 29, 2005, the movie was distributed on DVD by Tempe Entertainment on Valentine's Day, February 14, 2006.
 The DVD release was an immediate success for the company, and remained their #1 Best Selling Title in 2006, 2008, 2009 and 2010.
 October Moon premiered on On Demand in March 2008.
 It was jointly produced by B+Boy Productions, LLC and Tempe Entertainment.
+October Moon and its sequel were released as a double-feature on DVD and Blu-ray in September 2021 through MakeFlix for the original film's 15th Anniversary.
+Both discs contained the cast/crew reunion documentary Poison Pumpkins (directed by Red Clarke II), a new photo gallery, and the 2005 making-of documentary Well Isn't that Queer?.